Rock Creek Park—Seven Days a Week!

 Q: How would PARC’s proposal affect traffic outside the park?

 A: The effect is extremely small.
 In fact, when upper Beach Drive was closed for reconstruction from 2017-2019, traffic volumes on the main alternative streets actually declined from their pre-closure level.
-On 16th Street, the average daily traffic count went from 34,600 in 2015 to 29,300 in 2018; on Broad Branch Road, it went from 4,400 to 3,000; traffic on 14th Street and on Connecticut Avenue declined by about 1,000 cars each.
+On 16th Street, the average daily traffic count went from 34,600 in 2015 to 29,300 in 2018; on Broad Branch Road, it went from 4,400 to 3,000; traffic on Georgia Avenue and on Connecticut Avenue declined by about 1,000 cars each.

 Q: Won’t traffic conditions be different when the pandemic is over?